ros-industrial/universal_robot/README.md

 CAUTION:
-Remember that you should always have your hands on the big red button in case there is something in the way or anything unexcpected happens.
+Remember that you should always have your hands on the big red button in case there is something in the way or anything unexpected happens.

 __MoveIt! with real Hardware__